Seniatical/Zeta/README.md

 # Zeta
 A simple module which allows you to make your own hashes and encryptions, whilst still allowing you to play around other ciphers and hashes!

+As for now just do `pip install git+https://github.com/Seniatical/Zeta/`

 **Base Model Usage:**
 ```py
 >>> from Zeta.Base import Models